sspasov/DeviceHiveDevice/README.md

 #DeviceHiveDevice

 DeviceHiveDevice is a simple application that runs on your android device.
-From the Admin panel on your hive you can send various commands to device.
-For now are implemented only commands directed mainly to device equipment.
-In this case device eqipment are the various sensors in the android device.
-They report their measurments to the hive.
-You can check device batery level, device screen size, device time on and device gps position.
-These four are executed on device itself.
+It monitors almost every sensor in the device.
+You can recieve data from the sensors by sending command to the device.
+You can check device batery level, device screen size, device time on, accelerometer, gyroscope and a lot more.

 ##DeviceHiveDevice Screens